 3. Reducing maintenance costs

-Prevention is better than reaction, especially when it comes to waterproofing.
+When it comes to waterproofing, prevention is better than reaction.
 When you waterproof your basement, you reduce the costs of maintenance.
 Although waterproofing can be a pricey project, its long-term benefits far outweigh the initial costs.
 Waterproofing solutions are much better investments than dealing with a flooded basement or moulding walls in the future.

 4. Increasing the value of your property

-If you plan on selling your property, waterproofing is a smart choice.
+Waterproofing is a smart choice if you plan on selling your property.
 A waterproofed basement can count as a livable space and increase the overall value of your house.
 People interested in buying homes prefer one with a basement already waterproofed and ready to use.

 A leaky basement is never a simple issue.
 Having water in your basement is an indication of much bigger problems and could result in costly damages.
 If you’re facing a flooded basement, Water Guard is your trusted plumber.
 We have the expertise to fix your leaky basement, waterproof in just one day, and restore its foundation.